eoinkelly/notes/ios-swift-objc/units-of-code.md

       name ends in the form `frameworkName.framework/Versions/versionName/frameworkName`
       or the form `frameworkName.framework/frameworkName`.
     * e.g. UIKit, Foundation
-    * You can put anything in a framework that you can put in an _application bundle_.
+    * You can put anything in a framework that you can put in an _application bundle_ e.g. image assets.
     * You can store multiple versions of a framework in one _framework bundle_ `.framework`
     * Ideally you want it so users of your framework just have to import one header file
     * You can mark the headers in your framework bundle as public and private to control